John Melendez: Leaving the show

-In February 2004, the New York Post revealed that Melendez had been offered the announcer position on The Tonight Show while Stern's show was on vacation.
-Many perceived the move as an attempt by Leno to attract a younger demographic.
+In February 2004, the New York Post revealed that Melendez had been offered the announcer position on The Tonight Show with Jay Leno behind Stern's back while Stern's show was on vacation.
+Many perceived the move as an attempt by Jay Leno to attract a younger demographic.
 Melendez's offer, which was made without Stern's knowledge, prompted a rift between Stern and Leno.
 Stern berated Leno on his show for weeks on end, with insults such as "To an 18- to 25-year-old male, Jay Leno is gay.
 He might as well put a dress on," as well as accusations that Leno was "ripping him off."

 Following Melendez's departure, Stern organized an on-air contest to find his replacement.
 Billed as "Win John's Job" (much like "Win Jackie's Money" after writer Jackie Martling walked out), the contest resulted in the hiring of Sal Governale (aka "Sal the Stockbroker") and Richard Christy, although for several years, L.A. radio disc-jockey "Scary Gary" (from 97.1 KSLX, which played Stern's radio show in Southern California) did Stuttering John style interviews that Stern would play on his show.
-Also, in his latter years on the Stern show, John had become too recognizable for the type of celebrity interviews for which he became niche-famous.
+Also, in his later years on the Stern show, John had become too recognizable for the type of celebrity interviews for which he became niche-famous.